Add touches of color

 Eliminate unpleasant odors

 The first impression a seller makes is critical.
 What is the first impression at your house?
 Minor details can make a big difference.
-As a Realtor is fumbling with the lockbox, the potential buyer is noticing the little details; fresh paint on door, the condition of the hardware, the decorative touches on the mailbox.
+As a Realtor is fumbling with the lockbox, the potential buyer is noticing the little details; fresh paint on your entry doorway, the condition of the hardware, the decorative touches on the mailbox.
 Fresh mulch, clean edging and proper lawn care are important details that will provide a positive first impression.
+The roof is also a huge part of the home’s exterior.
+You may need to do some repairs or even a roof replacement to improve your home’s curb appeal and its value.
 To a potential buyer, the exterior of the house is a sneak preview of what is inside.

 Step away from the paint brush!
 If your painting skills aren’t top-notch, call a professional.
 The quality of the job is just as important as the colors you pick.
 Don’t waste your effort and money if you haven’t the time—or skill—to do the job right.
 A professional home Stager can help you pick colors that will work with existing carpet or cabinetry.
 A home Stager can help improve the visual flow of your space by recommending colors that transition gracefully from one room to the next.
 The right color can also create an environment neutral enough to appeal to a broad range of buyers.
 Bold colors can be dramatic…or they can be a deal breaker.
 Why take a chance?